List of Sabrina Carpenter concert tours

-This is a list of the concert tours undertaken by American singer, songwriter, and actress Sabrina Carpenter.
+The American singer Sabrina Carpenter's first concert tour was the Evolution Tour in support of her second studio album, Evolution (2016).
+While performing the tour's European leg in May 2017, she simultaneously served as the opening act for The Vamps' Middle of the Night Tour.
+Following the completion of the tours in May 2017, Carpenter served as the supporting act for Ariana Grande's Dangerous Woman Tour stops in Brazil.
+She then went on to lead The De-Tour, her second tour as a headliner.

+After a two-year gap, Carpenter embarked on the Singular Tour in March 2019, which took her to Asia for the first time.
+She then embarked on the Emails I Can't Send Tour in 2022, her largest tour yet, performing in Asia, Europe, North America and South America with a total of 80 shows.
+In August 2023, Carpenter began supporting Taylor Swift on The Eras Tour, opening the tour's Latin America, Australia and Singapore shows.
+Carpenter's Short n' Sweet Tour began in September 2024 in support of her sixth studio album, Short n' Sweet (2024).

+Concert tours

-Evolution Tour (2016-2017)
+Evolution Tour (2016–2017)

-The Evolution Tour was the first headlining concert tour by American singer Sabrina Carpenter, in support of her sophomore studio album Evolution (2016).
-The tour began on October 18, 2016, in Nashville, Tennessee, and concluded on May 21, 2017 in Milan, Italy.
+The Evolution Tour was the first headlining concert tour by American singer Sabrina Carpenter, in support of her second studio album Evolution (2016).
+The tour began on October 18, 2016, in Nashville, Tennessee, and concluded on May 22, 2017, in Milan, Italy.

 Background

 On September 4, 2016, a day after the announcement of Evolution, Carpenter announced that she would be going on her first headlining tour entitled the "Evolution Tour".
 That same day she also announced the tour dates for the North American leg of the tour.
 On March 1, 2017, Carpenter announced the European Leg of the tour along with the dates.

 Setlist

 This setlist is from the show in Nashville on October 18, 2016.
 It does not represent all concerts for the duration of the tour.